Created on

 In any situation where tokens are moved to another unit, the Token license (Mobile Tokens) or Token seed (Hardware Tokens) needs to be transferred and manually added to the new unit.

-This involves deleting all tokens on the old unit and recreating the tokens on the new unit, and assigning all tokens to users again.
+This involves deleting all tokens on the old unit recreating the tokens on the new unit, and assigning all tokens to users again.

 If FortiToken Mobile licenses need to be moved, this is done via a ticket to Fortinet Customer Service; the ticket should include the old and new device's serial numbers, along with the FortiToken license serial number itself.